A complete guide to planning for your retirement

-But before you leap in, some factors to consider include the time until you need the money and what your investing personality is – basically, how risk-averse are you?
+But before you leap in, some factors to consider include the time until you’ll need the money and what your investing personality is – basically, how risk-averse are you?

-Generally, if you’re older, a more conservative approach is preferable as you have less time to ride out the market highs and lows.
-Lower-return investments are more secure, while high-yield investments will usually have a higher amount of risk involved.
+Generally, if you’re older, a more conservative approach is preferable as you have less time to ride out the market’s highs and lows.
+Low-return investments are more secure, while high-yield investments usually involve a higher amount of risk.
 Think carefully, too, about your cash liquidity preference.
 Do you need quick access to cash or can you withstand your money being locked up in shares or other investments?

 If you decide to take the plunge, key tips include starting small and building a diversified portfolio to minimise risk.
 Mutual funds are a good option as you’re investing in different companies and industries.
-Consider starting with exchange-traded funds (ETFs), passively managed investments that track an asset or market index such as the top 200 Australian shares.
+Consider starting with exchange-traded funds (ETFs), which are passively managed investments that track an asset or market index such as the S&P/ASX 200 Index (ASX: XJO) – the top 200 Australian shares.

 And finally, do note that investment returns are taxable when investing outside super, so make sure you consult with your accountant.